maveric-coder/Terraform/README.md

   }
 }
 ```
-In the above snippet we have defined a VPC to be created with the name ***prod-vpc** and added a tag - production.
+In the above snippet we have defined a VPC to be created with the name **prod-vpc** and added a tag - production.

+* Data
 ```tf
 data "aws_instance" "my-vm" {
   instance_id = "i-012321311asad320"